modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial.rst

 And now to create the actual solver object::

-    from Assimulo.Implicit_ODE import IDA #Imports the solver IDA from Assimulo
+    from assimulo.implicit_ode import IDA #Imports the solver IDA from Assimulo

     sim = IDA(model, y0, yd0, t0)